Redundancy in Distributed Proofs: Introduction

 Several attempts have been made to make proof-labeling schemes more efficient.
-For instance, it was shown in~\cite{MorFP15} that randomization helps a lot in term of \emph{communication} costs, typically by hashing the certificates, but this might actually come at the price of dramatically increasing the certificate size.
+For instance, it was shown in~\cite{FraigniaudPP19} that randomization helps a lot in terms of \emph{communication} costs, typically by hashing the certificates, but this might actually come at the price of dramatically increasing the certificate size.
 Sophisticated deterministic and efficient solutions have also been provided for reducing the size of the certificates, but they are targeting specific structures only, such as MST~\cite{KormanKM15}.
-Another direction for reducing the size of the certificates consists of relaxing the decision mechanism, by allowing each node to output more than just a single bit (accept of reject)~\cite{ArfaouiFIM,ArfaouiFP13}.
+Another direction for reducing the size of the certificates consists of relaxing the decision mechanism to be some function of the local outputs (not necessarily a conjunction), and allowing each node to output more than just a single bit (accept or reject)~\cite{ArfaouiFIM,ArfaouiFP13}.
 For instance, certifying cycle-freeness simply requires certificates of $O(1)$ bits with just 2-bit output, while certifying cycle-freeness requires certificates of $\Omega(\log n)$ bits with 1-bit output~\cite{KormanKP10}.
 However, this relaxation assumes the existence of a centralized entity gathering the outputs from the nodes, and there are still network predicates that require certificates of $\widetilde{\Omega}(n^2)$ bits even under this relaxation.
-Another notable approach is using approximation~\cite{Censor-HillelPP17}, which reduces, e.g., the certificate size for certifying the diameter of the graph from $\Omega(n)$ down to $O(\log n)$, but at the cost of only determining if the given value is up to two times the real diameter.
+Another notable approach is using approximation~\cite{Censor-HillelPP18}, which reduces, e.g., the certificate size for certifying the diameter of the graph from $\Omega(n)$ down to $O(\log n)$, but at the cost of only determining if the given value is up to two times the real diameter.

 In this paper, we aim at designing deterministic and generic ways for reducing the certificate size of proof-labeling schemes.
 This is achieved by following the guidelines of \cite{OstrovskyPR17}, that is, trading time for space by exploiting the inherent redundancy in distributed proofs.
+We focus only on questions regarding the \emph{existence} of proof-labeling schemes, and give upper and lower bounds on their sizes.
+While some of our techniques, such as randomized proofs of existence of some efficient schemes, seem to point to specific ways of implementation, we leave the design for efficient algorithms for constructing the labels as an intriguing open question.